MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/social/people-system/how-to/live-retrieving-social-relationships-winrt.md

 # Programming Social services

 > [!NOTE]
 > This article demonstrates advanced API usage.
-As a starting point, please take a look at the [Introduction to the Social Manager API](../intro-to-social-manager.md) which significantly simplifies development.
+As a starting point, instead see [Social Manager](../../social-manager/live-social-manager-nav.md), which simplifies development.
 Please let your DAM know if you find an unsupported scenario in the Social Manager.

 The following code example demonstrates how to retrieve a social relationship with Xbox Live.